User Experience Insights

 - Open the guide that you want to provide feedback for on the SAP Help Portal.

-- Choose Edit to open the Markdown file of the current page.
+- Choose Feedback and then Edit page to open the Markdown file of the current page.

 Figure 1: Edit Content